Published on May 10, 2025 5 min read

 Why Use Semantic Models in Power BI?

-One of the main advantages of Power BI semantic models is their promotion of reusability and consistency.
-Teams no longer need to recreate data logic for each report; instead, they can connect to a central semantic model and build upon it.
+One of the primary advantages of Power BI semantic models is their promotion of reusability and consistency.
+Teams no longer need to recreate data logic for each report; they can connect to a central semantic model and build upon it.

-- Centralized Logic: All metrics and calculations are defined in one place, minimizing inconsistent numbers across reports.
+• Centralized Logic: All metrics and calculations are defined in one place, reducing inconsistencies across reports.

-- Time Savings: With the model handling complex tasks, report creators can focus more on storytelling.
+• Time Savings: With the model handling complex calculations, report creators can focus more on data storytelling.

 Managing Power BI Semantic Models

-After publishing a semantic model to Power BI Service, proper management is vital to ensure it remains secure, usable, and reliable.
+After publishing a semantic model to Power BI Service, proper management ensures its security, usability, and reliability.

 Permissions and Access

-Power BI provides granular control over who can view or use semantic models.
+Power BI offers granular control over who can view or use semantic models.
 Permissions include:

 Semantic model owners can define these settings for individuals or groups, supporting collaborative reporting without compromising data integrity.